americanZEN.org The official website of American Zen

 On March 3, 1996, Tai Chi Youth was incorporated and subsequently became a 501(c)(3) nonprofit education organization.
 Seeking to be nondenominational, much of the Buddhism normally taught in Shaolin Chi Mantis classes was offered in Saturday and Sunday Buddhism seminars that became an independent sect of Chan Buddhism.
 Founder Master Zhen Shen-Lang

-Master Zhen decided to call the new Buddhist religion, Shaolin Zen.
-For several years, Shaolin Communications had been mailing out thousands of newsletters titled, "SHAOLIN ZEN NEWSLETTER."
+Shaolin Zen CyberTempleBuddha Zhen decided to call the new Buddhist religion, Shaolin Zen.
+From 1993 to 1999, Shaolin Communications mailed out thousands of newsletters titled, "SHAOLIN ZEN NEWSLETTER."
 This Shaolin Zen Newsletter included a page of news for Shaolin Records projects, another page for Tai Chi Youth, an editorial page for Master Zhen, and more.

 Master Zhen's original plan was for the nonprofit organization to be this new Buddhist religion, Shaolin Zen.
-However, after a couple years of planning and attending seminars and college courses on nonprofit organizations, Richard O'Connor decided that a nondenominational nonprofit organization would allow them to receive government grants otherwise unavailable to a Buddhist nonprofit organization.
+However, after several years of planning and attending seminars and college courses on nonprofit organizations, Richard O'Connor decided that a nondenominational nonprofit organization would allow them to receive government grants otherwise unavailable to a Buddhist religious organization.

 So, Tai Chi Youth, instead of Shaolin Zen, became our first nonprofit organization.